For some, the most coveted job in the marketing org chart is the CMO position. However, the path to actually get there is a tad unclear.

 1) Personnel Development

-For marketers on the front-line, our day is consumed with developing websites, building landing pages, writing blogs and working to improve our search rank.
-While these tactics are all essential to the health of our organization, they are not the skills that are going to help you elevate your career status.
+For marketers on the front-line, our day is consumed with developing websites, building landing pages, writing blogs, and working to improve our search rank.
+While these tactics are all essential to the health of our organization, they are not the skills that are going to help you elevate your career.

-Aspiring CMO’s must be working on their leadership and personnel development skills.
-As a chief marketing officer your job is to direct teams that execute the day-to-day tactics.
-This includes things like pay-per-click campaigns, seo tactics, content development, website projects, and social media promotion.
-So to effectively guide teams and projects you need develop the following skills:
+Aspiring CMOs must be working on their leadership and personnel development skills.
+As a chief marketing officer your job is to direct teams that execute the day-to-day tactics -- SEO, content, PPC, social media, site management, etc. To do this, you'll need to work on:

 The ability to motivate a team to action